chef/chef-web-docs/content/platforms.md

 ### Support for Derived Platforms

 Chef does not explicitly test or provide builds for derived distributions other than those in our supported platform list.
-However, if the derived distribution is a direct rebuild of the originating distribution and has not diverged in functionality or packaged dependencies, Chef will support our customers via our normal channels.
+However, if the derived distribution is a direct rebuild of the originating distribution and has not diverged in functionality or packaged dependencies, Chef will support our customers through our normal channels.

 ## Platforms